giantswarm/docs/src/content/reference/gsctl/create-kubeconfig.md

 overwrite this file will be required.
 The confirmation can be suppressed using `--force`.

-The next example shows creation of a self-contained configuratio file with internal Kubernetes API endpoint.
+The next example shows the creation of a self-contained configuration file with internal Kubernetes API endpoint.